Six Advantages of NAFTA

 Despite these advantages, the United States, Mexico, and Canada renegotiated NAFTA on September 30, 2018.
 The new deal is called the United States-Mexico-Canada Agreement.
 It must be ratified by each country's legislature.
 As a result, it wouldn't go into effect before 2020.

 The Trump administration wanted to lower the trade deficit between the United States and Mexico.
 The new deal changes NAFTA in six areas.
-The most important is that auto companies must manufacture at least 75 percent of the car's components in the USMCA's trade zone.
+The most important is that auto companies must manufacture at least 75% of the car's components in the USMCA's trade zone.